sarvarjafarov/eastern-bang-insurance-aggregator/README.md

 - `DJANGO_ALLOWED_HOSTS`: comma-separated hostnames.
 When unset, local hosts are used and Render falls back to `RENDER_EXTERNAL_HOSTNAME`.
 - `DATABASE_URL`: SQLite by default; Render injects the Postgres URL automatically via `render.yaml`.
 - `DJANGO_SUPERUSER_USERNAME`, `DJANGO_SUPERUSER_PASSWORD`, `DJANGO_SUPERUSER_EMAIL`: optional helpers for non-interactive admin creation (see below).
+- `TRAFFIC_API_KEY`: optional shared secret for the `/api/traffic` ingest endpoint.
+Leave empty locally to disable the check.

 Copy `.env.example` to `.env` for local overrides if you are using a virtualenv.